 Big Boy Syndrome

 Recently, I read a science article about monkeys.
 Researchers had found that male monkeys with the loudest screams tend to be the weakest members.
-This is how us simians are built.
+This is how we simians are built.
 We compensate for weakness.
-We buy giant trucks, huge houses, big dogs, impressive laptops, and racks (or clouds) filled with big name security appliances.
+We buy giant trucks, huge houses, big dogs, impressive laptops, and racks (or clouds) filled with big-name security appliances.

 Or to make matters worse, those Big Boy technologies actually become the vulnerability hackers exploit.
 We have a library of penetration tests at Anitian where we compromised a security product, only to use it against the target company.
 The rush to put more appliances in the channel can lead to shoddy engineering.